 - The ratio of cinnamon and sugar in this recipe gives a hint of sweetness and lots of cinnamon flavor.

-- Make that each ball of dough is thoroughly coated in the cinnamon-sugar mixture.
+- Ensure that each dough ball is thoroughly coated in the cinnamon-sugar mixture.

 - Line a cookie sheet with parchment paper.